riyoneri/js-practical-exercises/README.md

-These are javascript exercises which comprises Fundamentals and DOM.
+These are javascript exercises which comprises Fundamentals, ES6 and DOM.